Aditya-Rajgor/Personal-Projects/ZOMATO Start-to-End Project/README.md

 <img src='Images/only_rating.png' height=195> <img src='Images/only_delivery_rating.png' height=195>

-Delivery rating and rating are only different from the color of star.
-It was really one of the most challenging problem.
+Delivery rating and Rating are only differ from the color of Their Star.

 All the restaurents have **opening time and closing time**.
-So other challange was to change this opening hours time into **pandas date-time series**.
-This problem's aprroch was as easy as it looks complicated.
+So other challange was to change this opening hours into **pandas date-time series**.
+This problem's solution was as easy as it looks complicated.

 ```
 In [998]: